We regret to announce that the Social Care Ireland Annual Conference has been CANCELLED in line with government guidelines.

 TECHNICAL DIFFICULTY: If you experience difficulties of a technical nature while placing a booking please contact email@example.com.

-Joanna Fortune, Solamh is back by popular demand with Social Care Ireland and she will facilitate a day in Dublin that teaches therapeutic techniques suitable for working with trauma and disrupted attachment in children and young people.Find out more »
+Joanna Fortune, Solamh is back by popular demand with Social Care Ireland and she will facilitate a four day workshop in Dublin (September-March, the price is inclusive of all four days) that teaches therapeutic techniques suitable for working with trauma and disrupted attachment in children and young people.Find out more »

 Participants will be introduced to the theoretical work of Dorothy Heard and Brian Lake who built on the work of John Bowlby and extended the number of biological systems involved in the attachment dynamic.
 These include, in addition to care seeking and caregiving, the interpersonal systems for self defence sexuality and interest sharing.Find out more »